WebAssembly/wasi-crypto/docs/wasi-crypto.md

 symmetric_state_squeeze(state_handle, &mut out)?;
 ```

-Individual inputs to the `absorb()` function MUST be domain separated and MUST NOT be concatenateed.
+Individual inputs to the `absorb()` function MUST be domain separated and MUST NOT be concatenated.

 ### Key derivation using extract-and-expand